 Adopting a middle-aged and older dog has many benefits compared to adopting a puppy.
 And when dogs are on the medium or smaller size, the usual “senior” cutoff tends to get pushed back a few years.
 Older dogs have so much love and companionship to offer, and will appreciate having a loving home.
 There are several older dogs at Orphans of the Storm® right now who are ready and waiting to meet you!

-Donny the nine-year-old Mountain Cur mix has come a long way since he first arrived at the shelter.
+Donny the eleven-year-old Mountain Cur mix has come a long way since he first arrived at the shelter.
 He used to be nervous and didn’t like leaving or going back into his kennel.
 Now, the volunteers think he’s great and he’s a perfect walking companion!
 Donny likes to sniff around and explore during his walks.
 He will also happily try to chase squirrels.
 (That’s the only time he pulls on the leash.)